mitre/caldera/README.md

 ## Versions

 Bleeding-edge code can be run by using the latest master branch source code.
-Stable versions are tagged by major.minor.bugfix numbers and can be checked out using the syntax (example)
+Stable versions are tagged by major.minor.bugfix numbers and can be checked out using the sample syntax below:

 ```
 git checkout tags/0.8.0